Jrkals/GlueUp-Transition/README.md

 #### TODOS

 * test contact import with all custom fields
-* Is there a way to import contacts to chapters?
-    * individually import at chapter level
 * why did last contact import fail?
     * blank names
 * run email validation and import